A GEM ON THE ISLAND OF BORNEO

 There are many fabulous resorts here in KK to choose from for a luxurious stay, with all the trimmings in this perfect tropical location.

 Sutera Harbour is one of the luxury resorts, overlooking the South China Sea, with two 5-star hotels, 4 swimming pools, a golf course and country club.
 The marina is in the middle of both hotels, where all the sailing boats are moored and where we departed from.

 When we returned from our sea-faring adventure, we stopped here for a delicious spicy Malaysian feast.

 It’s also a lovely spot to hang out, have drinks and admire the view; a great way to finish a delightful day.

 I recommend staying at the Magellan Sutera Resort here at the harbour.

 We also visited a couple of other resorts in Kota Kinabalu on the beach, researching for my next trip.
 The Shangri-La Resort and The Nexus Resort, both of which are stunning locations and quite popular for a luxury vacation with everything you would expect.

 I definitely plan to stay at one of these on my next holiday here.
 The pools are huge and look very inviting, especially the infinity pool.
 The beaches have beautiful soft, clean sand and lots of activities to keep you entertained.

 I particularly loved the bars on the sand, where cocktails are the special of the day.
 This is a gorgeous spot to relax and enjoy beach life.

-Kota Kinabalu is a great holiday spot for families, or couples, with plenty to offer in a stunning location.
-A real plus is that a lot of people don’t really know about it yet, as compared to other more touristy hot spots in Malaysia, such as Penang.
+Kota Kinabalu is a great holiday spot for families, or couples, with plenty to offer in a stunning tropical location.
+A real plus is that a lot of people don’t really know about it yet, compared to other more touristy hot spots in Malaysia, such as Penang.